ArtemGontar/agentsgang-landing/docs/technical-architecture.md

-# ProtoHive Technical Architecture Specification
+# AgentsGang Technical Architecture Specification

 ## Executive Summary

-ProtoHive is a SaaS platform enabling users to create and manage AI-powered companies with specialized agents.
+AgentsGang is a SaaS platform enabling users to create and manage AI-powered companies with specialized agents.
 This document outlines the technical architecture for a scalable, secure, and maintainable MVP that can grow with the business while maintaining cost efficiency.

 ## Technology Stack Recommendations